-It may surprise you to know that using my blog as a platform to discuss my disability wasn’t even in the question when I first started this blog.
-In August 2015, I didn’t even know I had a disability, even though it was something I was born with.
-Looking back, it can be surreal to think about how much has changed in the last two years.
+However, it might surprise you that I never intended to use my blog as a platform to discuss my disability in the beginning.
+In August 2015, when this blog began, I didn’t even know I had this disability, even though I’ve been living with it my entire life.
+Looking back, it’s surreal to think about how much has changed in such a short period of time.

-To offer an alternative perspective in conversations about autism
+I want to offer an alternative perspective into the autism conversation

 Steve Silberman, author of Neurotribes, made a good point when asked about a sequel to his book in an interview when he said he “think[s] autistic people should be leading the societal conversation on autism now”.